My Spring Cleaning Schedule

 For the hallways and stairways, in general, a good dusting of the ceiling, air vents, walls, and stair railings would be good.
 Following the top-down style, a good vacuum of the floor would be good.
 As far Office’s or Children’s playrooms are concerned, they follow much the same form.
 Clean vents or fans, wipe down walls, wash windows, empty trash cans, clean up clutter, wipe down furniture with an antiseptic wipe, vacuum and you’re good to go.
 From here I’d move to the bottom floor.
 I handle the bathroom downstairs the same way as I go upstairs.
 So the next big room to tackle would be the Kitchen.

 I’m going to group the Dining room and the Living room together since they are really the same in terms of care and are probably the simplest of all the rooms to do.
 It’s basically the same routine you’ve done for all the others.
-Working from the top down dust fans and vents, wipe down walls, wash windows, dust furniture, In my case if you have animals that shed I suggest taking a lint roller to the couch, and sweep or vacuum.
+Working from the top down dust fans and vents, wipe down walls, wash windows, and dust furniture, In my case if you have animals that shed I suggest taking a lint roller to the couch, and sweeping or vacuuming.
 You’re done!!!!
 You did it!
 YAAASSS!
-Now if you’re wanting just more torture you could scrub grout or tackle the basement or attic but honestly, I think it would be way more fun for you to visit my Cleaning and Organizing board on Pinterest where you can learn all kinds of tips and tricks as well as Toilet Paper Origami…Yeah!
-It’s a real thing!

 So how did it go?
 If you tried it, tell me about your experience in the comments below!
-If you would like to be notified when I post again please SIGN UP for email notifications and if you would like exclusive content into my life then feel free to follow my social media listed on the sidebar!
-Have a wonderful day! – Heather Astaneh
+If you would like exclusive content into my life then feel free to follow my social media listed on the sidebar!
+Have a wonderful day! – Heather Autumn